Leamington and Warwick Tramways and Omnibus Company: Horse operation

-The line ran from outside the Lord Leycester Hospital, through Jury Street, Smith Street, and Emscote Road over the River Avon into Leamington, along Warwick Street, down The Parade and through to Leamington Spa railway station.
+The line ran from outside the Lord Leycester Hospital, through Jury Street, Smith Street, and Emscote Road, across Portobello Bridge over the River Avon, and into Leamington, along Warwick Street, down The Parade and through to Leamington Spa railway station.

 It opened for passengers on 21 November 1881.
-It was a single track line with 2 tracks on Smith Street in Warwick, and additional passing loops and line into stables at Coten End.
+It was a single track standard gauge line, with two tracks on Smith Street in Warwick, and additional passing loops and a line into stables at Coten End.
 There were seven trams operating a 13-minute headway service.
 Four were Metropolitan cars, two were Brown Marshall and one was ex-Birmingham Tramways Company.